 A 9-hour layover in Madrid sounds like a lot of time, right?
 Mmm… if you spend all that time at the airport sure, it’s a long time.
-If you decide to explore Madrid like I did, nine hours goes by so quickly!
+If you decide to explore Madrid as I did, nine hours go by so quickly!
 When you take into account the transport in and out of the city and the fact that the shops only opened up at 10 am when my flight landed just after 6 am, nine hours is not a lot of time.

-Is it worth it then to go into Madrid?
+Is it worth it then to go to Madrid?
 For sure!
 The churros and hot chocolate alone made the trip worthwhile for me.
 Here’s how I made the most of my 9-hour layover in Madrid.

 Getting into the city

 The cheapest and easiest way to reach the city is via Metro.
 Take the pink line (no 8) to Nuevos Ministerios (this is the end station).
 From Nuevos Ministerios, you can take the C4 line to Sol.
-Then you are right in the heart of the Madrid.
+Then you are right in the heart of Madrid.

 To get back to the airport, repeat the route above in reverse, or take line C1.